nhthieu/nhthieu/README.md

 - I'm a 3rd year student at Ho Chi Minh University of Science (HCMUS)
 - I major in Technology & Information
-- I'm currently acquiring knowledge within the field, mainly but not limited to Fullstack related technologies and algorithms
+- I'm currently acquiring knowledge within the field, mainly but not limited to fullstack technologies and algorithms
-- I'm looking forward to any open collaborations
+- I'm open to any collaborations

 ## Contact